StatCan/NBL-CNB/docs/source/address_matching_process.rst

 * Parcel Fabric

 The Address Points and Building Polygons are layers that are matched to one another.
 While the Parcel Fabric acts as a scaffolding to guide the matching process.
-Without the parcel fabric the matching process would be significantly less accurate.
+Without the parcel fabric, the matching process would be significantly less accurate.

-The matching process is organized into several phases each with thier own page listed below.
-The information contained on each page gives a run through of the process as it currently exists supplimented with code snippets and relelvant images.
+The matching process is organized into several phases each with its own page listed below.
+The information contained on each page gives a run-through of the process as it currently exists supplemented with code snippets and relevant images.
 Also contained below is a page on how to run the matching process on your own data called 'Run Process'.
-The information contained on this page gives a description on the ways to run the matching process as well as an overview on the environments required in order to be able to run the process.
+The information contained on this page gives a description of the ways to run the matching process as well as an overview of the environments required in order to be able to run the process.

 .. container:: button